 Introduction of Ben Jing.

-Shennong Ben Cao Jing, also known as Shennong Ben Cao, or Ben Cao Jing, and in English it is known as Shen Nong's Herbal, or Shen Nong's Materia Medica, the book is the earliest surviving pharmacological monograph in China.
-The author is unknown, and "Shennong" is a pretext for the authorship.
-Since ancient times, there have been different theories about its time, theories said it was compiled in the Qin and Han Dynasties, or in the period of the Warring States.
-The original book not survived till today, the current book was collected and compiled by later generations from the collection of ancient herb books.
-The book was first recorded in the Sui Shu-Jing Ji Zhi (The book of Sui-book of records), "Shen Nong Ben Cao, four volumes, supplemented notes by Lei Gong".
-Throughout the ages there have been a variety of versions from handed-down copies and annotated copies, the earliest surviving compilation is a compilation copy Shennong Benjing by Lu Fu in Ming dynasty (1616 AD), a widely circulated compilation is Shennong Bencaojing by Sun Xingyan, Sun Fengyi in Qing dynasty (1799 AD).
+The author is unknown, and "Shennong" is a pretext for authorship.
+Since ancient times, there have been different theories about when it was compiled, including during the Qin and Han dynasties or the Warring States period.
+The original book did not survive until today; the current book was collected and compiled by later generations from a collection of ancient herbal books.
+The book was first recorded in the Sui Shu-Jing Ji Zhi (The book of Sui-book of records), "Shen Nong Ben Cao, four volumes, supplemented notes by Lei Gong."
+Throughout the ages, various versions have emerged from handed-down copies and annotated copies.
+The earliest surviving compilation is a compilation copy Shennong Benjing by Lu Fu in the Ming dynasty (1616 AD).
+A widely circulated compilation is the Shennong Bencaojing by Sun Xingyan and Sun Fengyi in the Qing dynasty (1799 AD).

 References: